makerdao/community/governance/votes/Practice Executive vote - June 28, 2023.md

 ### BlockTower Legal Expenses DAI Transfer

-As per this [poll](https://vote.makerdao.com/polling/QmaoGpAQ#poll-detail) 133,466 DAI will be transfered to 0xc4dB894A11B1eACE4CDb794d0753A3cB7A633767 for legal expenses, if this executive proposal passes.
+As per this [poll](https://vote.makerdao.com/polling/QmaoGpAQ#poll-detail) 133,466 DAI will be transferred to 0xc4dB894A11B1eACE4CDb794d0753A3cB7A633767 for legal expenses, if this executive proposal passes.

 For more information please see this [post](https://forum.makerdao.com/t/project-andromeda-legal-expenses/20984) and review the relevant [Alignment Artifact Section](https://mips.makerdao.com/mips/details/MIP104#5-2-legal-recourse-asset-budget).

 ### Andromeda Autoline

-As per this [post](https://forum.makerdao.com/t/consolidated-action-items-for-2023-06-28-executive/21187), the Andromeda Debt Ceieling Instant Access Module will be activated with the following parameters, if this executive proposal passes.
+As per this [post](https://forum.makerdao.com/t/consolidated-action-items-for-2023-06-28-executive/21187), the Andromeda Debt Ceiling Instant Access Module will be activated with the following parameters, if this executive proposal passes.

 - Set [Max Debt Ceiling (line](https://manual.makerdao.com/module-index/module-dciam#maximum-debt-ceiling-line) to 1.28 billion DAI.
 - Set [Target Available Debt (gap)](https://manual.makerdao.com/module-index/module-dciam#target-available-debt-gap) to 50 million DAI.
 - Set [Ceiling Increase Cooldown](https://manual.makerdao.com/module-index/module-dciam#ceiling-increase-cooldown-ttl)to 86,400 seconds.
 - Increase RWA015-A oracle price to 1.28 billion DAI.

-For more information please review this [assesment](https://forum.makerdao.com/t/rwa015-project-andromeda-technical-assessment/20974)
+For more information please review this [assessment](https://forum.makerdao.com/t/rwa015-project-andromeda-technical-assessment/20974)

 ### Andromeda OutputConduit